abcdqfr/lunar-telescope/docs/CLARIFICATIONS.md

 The implementation is **production-ready** with clear extension points.
 The main areas needing clarification were:

 1. ✅ Reconciliation implementation location (clarified)
-2. ✅ Rust linking mechanism (clarified)
-3. ✅ Makefile build command (needs fix)
-4. ✅ Compositor integration readiness (clarified)
+2. ✅ Compositor integration readiness (clarified)
-5. ✅ Lens adapter implementation pattern (documented)
+3. ✅ Lens adapter implementation pattern (documented)

 All critical functionality is complete and well-documented.
-Remaining work is primarily integration with external systems (wlroots, optional transports).
+Remaining work is primarily integration with external systems (wlroots) and a Sunshine/Moonlight metrics policy/implementation decision.